ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/eks-multi-arch/go-multi-arch-eks.md

 ## Deploy Kubernetes service in EKS cluster

-We'll create a service to deploy the application.
-Create a file with the following contents
+You can now create a service to deploy the application.
+Create a file named `hello-service.yaml` with the following contents:

 ```yaml
 apiVersion: v1